Jace-Tjan/Checkers/README.md

 ## Setup
-To run this project, install it: put the project in an ide or some place that can use Java swing libraries and run.
+To run this project, install it: put Checkers.java in an ide or some place that can use Java Swing libraries and run.